LoayHalawani/Xplore-LB/README.md

 # Technologies

-This mobile application is developed using React Native, Express.js, Node.js, and MySQL (migrating to PostgreSQL later to apply the PERN stack).
+This mobile application is developed using the PERN stack (PostgreSQL, Express.js, React Native, Node.js).

 # How-to-run